In Germany: Aired on Sky Deutschland in 2018

 While the U-boat plot doesn’t yet have a clear message, five episodes in, it is always engaging and provides ample opportunities to discuss the morality of war, from different perspectives.
 There’s also a marvellous Inglourious Basterds twist midway through that fifth episode that seemingly changes the entire nature of the plotline.

-On shore, everything’s a little clearer, although the relationship between (spoiler) Caplan and Krieps is tediously predictable and Wlaschiha could do with being a bit sharper in the investigation stakes.
+On shore, everything’s a little clearer, although the relationship between (spoiler) (spoiler alert) Caplan and Krieps is tediously predictable and Wlaschiha could do with being a bit sharper in the investigation stakes.
 But his Nazi ‘political mind’ is fascinating and highlights the tightrope that the Germans have to tread: sure, they’re the master-race and they’ve occupied by France, but if you don’t punish Germans for committing crimes against the French, the French will go on strike and the war effort will collapse.
 So best to prosecute German criminals like any other criminals, hey?

 We also get a rare chance to see the war from women’s perspectives.
 Krieps is as much the hero of the story as Okon, and we get to see through her eyes how both French and German are treated, as well as what they could offer the war effort.
 Krieps’ story is as much about the camaraderie of women in adversity as it is about what might turn a zealot into a ‘traitor’.

 There’s also another slight touch of the Inglourious Basterds, but in the linguistics.
 There’s probably too great a degree of fluency in English among the characters for the age.
 As soon as we shift into English, everyone speaks it like they’ve been holidaying in London and watching US TV for the past 30 years.
 Modern Germans and Frenchmen, sure.
 These guys?
 Not very likely.